Get What Singapore Is Doing for ESG: Key Developments and the Path Ahead

 Launched in 2021, the Singapore Green Plan 2030 is an ambitious national roadmap for sustainable development, aligning with the United Nations’ 2030 Sustainable Development Agenda and the Paris Agreement.
 The Green Plan aims to achieve net-zero emissions by 2050 and touches nearly every facet of Singaporean life.

-One of the most remarkable achievements under the Green Plan is the Tengeh Reservoir floating solar farm, the first of its kind in Singapore.
+One of the most remarkable achievements under the Green Plan is the Tengeh Reservoir floating solar farm, the first in Singapore.
 This innovative project generates enough renewable energy to power the country’s water treatment plants, showcasing how clean energy can be seamlessly integrated into essential services.

 Corporate ESG Accountability

 Beyond public policies, Singapore is also raising the bar for corporate sustainability.
 In 2022, the Singapore Exchange (SGX) made sustainability reporting mandatory for all listed companies.
-This groundbreaking move ensures that businesses not only acknowledge their environmental and social impacts but also take accountability through transparent reporting.
+This groundbreaking move ensures businesses acknowledge their environmental and social impacts and take accountability through transparent reporting.

 Under these guidelines, companies must disclose their ESG policies, climate-related risks, and board oversight on sustainability issues.
 By 2025, these disclosures will align with international standards, such as those outlined by the International Sustainability Standards Board (ISSB).

 The focus on corporate governance doesn’t stop at environmental factors.
 In recent years, Singapore has introduced diversity mandates for company boards, requiring firms to report on gender, skills, and other dimensions of diversity.
-These policies not only ensure inclusivity but also enhance decision-making by bringing diverse perspectives to the table.
+These policies ensure inclusivity and enhance decision-making by bringing diverse perspectives to the table.

 Expanding ESG to Non-Listed Companies

-Recognising that private firms also have a role to play in sustainability, Singapore has expanded its ESG mandates to large non-listed companies.
-By 2027, these firms will be required to align their climate disclosures with ISSB standards, a move that ensures greater accountability across all sectors of the economy.
+Recognising that private firms also have a role in sustainability, Singapore has expanded its ESG mandates to large non-listed companies.
+By 2027, these firms will be required to align their climate disclosures with ISSB standards, ensuring greater accountability across all sectors of the economy.

 Social Responsibility in ESG